bezhermoso/jump-to-project-root/README.md

 This tool uses your system's `find` command internally to find out whether a directory contains any of the markers.
 Each marker must be specified in a way that is valid for the `-name` predicate.
 See `man find`.

-The tool does not look for markers recursively: markers that could match files in subdirectories will not work e.g. `config/*.yaml`
+The tool does not look for markers recursively: markers that match files in subdirectories will not work e.g. `config/*.yaml`